 Obviously the minerals need some sort of moisturiser or emollient to help them spread evenly.
 But with multiple food allergies, I was struggling to find something that was suitable for broken skin but didn’t have a food allergen ingredient.

 For example, have a look at this ingredient list for Wot Not Naturals 30 SPF Natural Sunscreen:

 INGREDIENTS: Beeswax-white, candelilla wax, aloe barbadensis extract, d-alpha tocopheryl acetate (gmo-free vitamin e), grapeseed oil, safflower oil, sesame oil, shea butter, silica, water-purified, naticide.
 Active ingredient: zinc oxide (250mg/g)

 We struck a major problem here.
 Severe sesame allergy!
-Interestingly, shea – while it is actually a type of tree nut – is not a significant allergen (Shea allergy: what you need to know about shea butter and nut allergies).
+Interestingly, shea – while it is actually a type of tree nut – is not a significant allergen.
+(Read more in our post about shea and nut allergies).

 Then there are the goats milk sunscreens: Goat Sunscreen, Gillygoat, Billie Goat.
 We couldn’t use these: milk allergy.
 Aveeno Positively Mineral Sunscreen contains oats.
 They may well be fine for some, but definitely not for others.
 And as we’ve posted about previously, using personal care products with food ingredients on sensitive/broken skin isn’t a great idea when you have food allergies or are at risk of developing them.

 We aren’t fussed about chemical versus mineral, as long as it doesn’t contain anything that causes a reaction.